-{\bf Defining the Alias Detection Threshold:}~Figure~\ref{fig:rf_alias_thresholds} illustrates how reliability and completeness vary as a function of $P({\rm alias})$ for the alias classifier.
+{\bf Defining the Harmonic Detection Threshold:}~Figure~\ref{fig:rf_alias_thresholds} illustrates how reliability and completeness vary as a function of $P({\rm harmonic})$ for the harmonic classifier.
 For all tested thresholds, the minimum reliability exceeds 80\% at all periods.
-Adopting a stringent threshold (e.g., a probability $>0.9$ of being the true rotation signal) ensures that more than 90\% of the selected periods are not aliases, independent of rotation period.
+Adopting a stringent threshold (e.g., $P({\rm match}) > 0.9$) ensures that more than 94\% of the selected periods are not harmonics, independent of rotation period.
 The corresponding completeness, shown in the right panel, highlights the cost of such a cut: requiring a threshold $>0.9$ would remove up to half of the potential matches from the sample.
 These trends are summarized in Table~\ref{tab:rf_performance} and provide a quantitative guide to those who wish to adjust these settings (see Section~\ref{sec:conclusion}).

-{\bf Adopted Detection Thresholds:}~Based on Figures~\ref{fig:first_thresholds} and~\ref{fig:rf_alias_thresholds}, we adopted a probability threshold of 0.8 for both matches and aliases.
-While this removes 30-35\% of rotation period detections, it ensures that $>96\%$ of our reported periods are the true rotation signal and not an alias.
+{\bf Adopted Detection Thresholds:}~Based on Figures~\ref{fig:first_thresholds} and~\ref{fig:rf_alias_thresholds}, we adopted a probability threshold of 0.8 for both matches and harmonics.
+While this removes up to 30\% of rotation period detections, it ensures that $>95\%$ of our reported periods are the true rotation signal and not a harmonic.